it-innovation/sam/doc/graphing.rst

 Graphing
 ========

-.. function:: graphNode(?Node, ?Attrs)
+.. function:: graphNode(String node, String attrs)

    Specify the GraphViz attributes for a node.
 For example::

      graphNode("store", "color=red").

-.. function:: graphEdge(?Source, ?Target, ?Attrs)
+.. function:: graphEdge(String source, String target, String attrs)

    Specify that there is an edge from `Source` to `Target` with the given attributes.
 For example::

      graphEdge("user", "store", "style=dashed").

-.. function:: showAllInvocations(?Object)
+.. function:: showAllInvocations(Ref object)

    Configuration setting that causes the access graph to show all invocations of Object explicitly on the graph.
 If false, these invocations are aggregated with their object.

-.. function:: showInvocation(?Object, ?Invocation)
+.. function:: showInvocation(Ref object, String invocation)

    Configuration setting that causes the access graph to show these specific invocations of Object explicitly on the graph.
 If false, these invocations are aggregated with their object.

-.. function:: isHidden(?Source)
+.. function:: isHidden(Ref ref)

    Don't show this object or references from it.
 Used to hide the `_testDriver` object.

-.. function:: showOnlyProblemNodes
+.. function:: showOnlyProblemNodes()

    If on, the graph is limited to showing "important" nodes.
 A node is important if: